Fraunhofer Institute for Physical Measurement Techniques IPM

 Production Control

-We analyze surfaces and 3D structures of components quickly and with micrometer precision.
-This means that 100 percent production control in real-time is possible.
+We analyze surfaces and 3D structures of components quickly and with micrometer precision, thus enabling 100 percent quality control in the production line.

 Business Unit